Liburna: History

 Such a vessel, also employed as a merchantman, might carry passengers, as recounted by Lycinus in the second-century dialogue Love Affairs (§6), traditionally attributed to Lucian: "I had a speedy vessel readied, the kind of bireme used above all by the Liburnians of the Ionian Gulf."

 Roman bireme warships, likely liburnae, from the Danube fleet during Trajan's Dacian Wars.

 After adopting the liburna, the Romans made modifications to incorporate rams and missile protection, enhancing its suitability for naval use.
 These enhancements offset the slight reduction in speed.
 Additionally, the regular Roman military unit needed simplification to ensure smoother operation of the ships.
 Each ship functioned independently, eliminating the need for the more complex organizational structure typically employed.
 It is likely that within the navy, liburnae of various sizes were utilized for specific tasks such as scouting and patrolling Roman waters against piracy.
 The Romans predominantly employed the liburna within the provinces of the empire, where these ships formed the core of the fleets.
 Small numbers of liburnae were also integrated into the fleets of Ravenna and Misenum, where many Illyrians, particularly Dalmatae, Liburnians, and Pannonians, served.

-Gradually, liburnae became a generic term for various types of Roman ships, including cargo vessels in late antiquity.
+Gradually, liburna became a generic term for various types of Roman ship, including cargo vessels in late antiquity.
 Tacitus and Suetonius used it interchangeably with "battleship".
-Inscriptions listed it last among classes of battleships: hexeres, penteres, quadrieres, trieres, liburna.
+Inscriptions listed it last among classes of battleship: hexeres, penteres, quadrieres, trieres, liburna.

 The liburna lent its name to a natural cove on the west coast of Tuscany.
 Over time, the cove's name evolved into Livorna and later Livorno—the name of a significant port city that emerged at the site long after the disappearance of this type of ship.